GuruduttJangid97/OnlineShopping/README.md

 ## Lessons

-1. Introduction to this course
+1. Introduction to this Project
-   1. what you will build
+   1. Clone the Repository
-   2. what you will learn
+   2. Install the Dependencies
-   3. who are audiences
+   3. NPM start
 2. Install Tools
    1. Code Editor
    2. Web Browser